Long-Term Care Courses

 I sell Long Term Care products.
 How often do I need to complete a Long Term Care course and do I need to complete a California Partnership for Long-Term Care course?

-Specifically, CIC Section 10234.93 mandates that individuals authorized to sell LTC insurance must complete an eight-hour LTC course prior to soliciting individual consumers for the sale of LTC insurance.
+Specifically, Cal.
+Ins.
+Code Section 10234.93 mandates that individuals authorized to sell LTC insurance must complete an eight-hour LTC course prior to soliciting individual consumers for the sale of LTC insurance.
 In addition, new licensed agents must complete eight hours of LTC training every year for the first four years that they are licensed.
 Beginning in the fifth year that they are licensed, licensees are required to complete just eight hours of LTC training every two-year license term.

 General Licensing Information